Bryukh/bryukh.github.com/_posts/2023-10-11-ccw-from-vision-to-launch.markdown

 layout : post
-title : From Vision to Launch&#58; My Whirlwind Journey with CodeCombat Worlds categories : games tags : gamedesign, roblox, codecombat, gamedevelopment, teamwork, collaboration, engineering, gamelaunch, educationalgames, roleswitching, gamemechanics, creativity, gameindustry, journey
+title : From Vision to Launch&#58; My Whirlwind Journey with CodeCombat Worlds categories : games tags : gamedesign roblox codecombat gamedevelopment teamwork collaboration engineering gamelaunch educationalgames roleswitching gamemechanics creativity gameindustry journey
 ---

 Yesterday marked the launch of "CodeCombat Worlds" on the Roblox platform – an educational game that brings programming to life in a vibrant 3D universe.
 It's one of those experiences that's better felt than described.
 This project holds a special place in my heart, having donned multiple hats over the past 18 months, drawing from my diverse professional background and extending my "Jack of all trades" badge to Platinum.